 Sit on the patio, with views of the elongating vineyards and rolling mountains in the background.
 At the same time, you’ll be eating melt-in-your-mouth food and drinking delicious wine!
 Keep in mind, most places close fairly early.
 You should call and make sure they are open if you plan to eat there.

 Blenheim is surrounded by lush scenery, mountains, ocean coasts and riversides.
 The multitudes of hiking trails to choose from are endless.
+There are also a number of incredible gardens which showcase the most exquisite roses and flora – make sure to check out Pollard Park and Harling Park!
 You can also ride a bike down to the river or the Blenheim beach for swimming, surfing or just laying in the sun.
-If you’re lazy, you can also reach most of these spots by car.